Swapnil Joshi

-Swapnil Joshi (Marathi pronunciation: [sʋəpniːl d͡ʒoʃiː]) is an Indian film and television actor, in Hindi and Marathi languages.
+Swapnil Joshi (Marathi pronunciation: [sʋəpniːl d͡ʒoʃiː]; born 18 October 1977) is an Indian film and television actor, in Hindi and Marathi languages.
 At nine years old, he appeared in the Ramanand Sagar show Uttar Ramayan.
 He has done some of the most successful series in television such as Krishna, Eka Lagnachi Dusri Goshta as well as films like Duniyadari, Mumbai-Pune-Mumbai casting him as the lead actor.
 He has done many comedy shows like Comedy Circus and Papad Pol – Shahabuddin Rathod Ki Rangeen Duniya in Hindi industry.
 Swapnil owns a wrestling team named 'Vidarbhache Wagh' in Zee Maharashtra Kusti Dangal.
 He was ranked twelfth in The Times of India's Top 20 Most Desirable Men of Maharashtra in 2017.